 - Introduce your pronouns when you introduce yourself.
 For example, when I meet someone new, I could say, “Hi, I’m Amy C. Waninger.
 My pronouns are she, her, and hers.”
 Specifying your pronouns helps normalize differences and helps to challenge assumptions that people may have.

 - At networking events, put your pronouns on your name tag.
 “My Name Is” stickers are boring anyway, and now you have a built-in conversation starter.

 - Update your social network profiles (such as Facebook, Twitter, and LinkedIn) and your email signature to include your pronouns.

 - Ask people for their pronouns, particularly if you have already shared your own.
-Don’t assume, based on someone’s appearance, that you know what pronouns they prefer.
+Don’t assume, based on someone’s appearance, that you know what pronouns they use.

 - Avoid stereotyping behaviors, inanimate objects, or emotions as “girly,” “manly,” “feminine,” or “masculine.”
 Avoid chastising children for showing an interest in something traditionally associated with a different gender.
 Don’t use “like a girl” as a criticism or “for a girl” as a compliment.

 - If you are in charge of computer systems, paper forms, or other registration / identification processes, allow individuals to self-identify beyond the traditional labels of “male” and “female.”
 Include options such as nonbinary, transgender, or simply “other” so that everyone feels they can answer the question honestly.
 Bonus points if you can provide space for the individual to list their pronouns!